-FIGURE 2.2 The strategy formation process

-SOURCE: STRATEGIC MANAGEMENT JOURNAL,

-MINTZBERG, H. AND WATERS, J. 'OF STRATEGIES,

-DELIBERATE AND EMERGENT', 1985. © JOHN WILEY &

-SONS LTD. REPRODUCED WITH PERMISSION.
+FIGURE 2.2 The strategy formation process source: STRATEGIC MANAGEMENT JOURNAL, MINTZBERG, H. AND WATERS, J. 'OF STRATEGIES, DELIBERATE AND EMERGENT', 1985. © JOHN WILEY & SONS LTD. REPRODUCED WITH PERMISSION.

 Mintzberg's view of strategy as being a 'pattern in a stream of actions' (Mintzberg and Waters, 1985).
 Mintzberg sees strategy as being realized through a combination of deliberate and emergent actions (see Figure 2.2).
 An organization can have an intended strategy, perhaps as a set of strategic plans.
 However, only some of this intended strategy may be realized through deliberate strategy.
 Some of the intentions may be unrealized.
 Strategies which take no regard of operational feasibility are likely to become unrealized, remaining merely as a set of intentions.
 Strategy may also emerge from actions taken within the organization, which over time form a consistent pattern.
-Actions of this kind will, almost inevitably, arise from within the operations of the organization.
-So, whether planned or otherwise, the organization's operations are bound to have a major impact on the formation of organizational strategy.
+Actions of this kind will, almost inevitably, arise from within the operations are bound to have a major impact on the formation of organizational strategy.

-It is often believed that strategy is an issue that is somehow separate from day-to-day organizational activities.
+It is often believed that strategy is an issue that is somehow separate from day-today organizational activities.
 Taken to extremes this can result in strategy being regarded as some kind of cerebral activity performed by superior beings who need to be removed from day-to-day operational pressures.
 Mintzberg is amongst those who point to the dangers of managers becoming detached from the basics of the enterprise.
 Mintzberg and Quinn (1991) call this the 'don't bore me with the operating details; I'm here to tackle the big issues' syndrome.
 They caution that, 'the big issues are rooted in little details'.